 AC Cars

-The name AC was derived from one of their production models at the time, the Autocarrier.
-Released in 1903 trading under the name Weller Bros Ltd, AC was known for making vehicles best suited for shopkeepers - it's reported that the likes of Boots, Selfridges & Associated newspapers all had one in their fleet, with Goodyear Tyre Co having around 70 Autocarriers all-together.
-Nowadays, they offer authentic re-built Shelby Cobra style models, though production is scarce, AC Cars recently acquired sports car manufacturer Zenos, so perhaps we'll see something entirely new in the years to come?
+The name "AC" is derived from one of their production models at the time, the Autocarrier.
+Released in 1903 under the name Weller Bros Ltd, AC was known for producing vehicles that were particularly suited for shopkeepers.
+It is reported that companies such as Boots, Selfridges, and Associated Newspapers all had Autocarriers in their fleets, with Goodyear Tyre Co owning around 70 of these vehicles in total.

 Arash